git8735/NST-DevOps-Test/README.md

 3. What tools are you going to use for monitoring and alerting purposes, and how they are going to be integrated with the infrastructure?
 You can suggest a few popular monitoring and alerting tools, and provide a general overview of how they could be integrated with the infrastructure, without getting into the technical implementation.

-We are going to use ultimate monitoring tools Prometheus & Grafana.
+Ans: We are going to use ultimate monitoring tools Prometheus & Grafana.

 Introduction: